-As in any deal, there were some other parts of the bill we would have liked to change, too, but from the relatively fair funding strategies to the ways the money will be invested, we think the deal represents a significant shift in our state transportation priorities.
+As in any deal, there were some other parts of the bill we would have liked to change, too, but from the relatively fair and efficient revenue mechanism to the ways the money will be invested, we think the deal represents a significant shift in our state transportation priorities.
 In the end, SB 1 may be the best bill we’ve ever opposed.

 Here’s an overview of everything that’s in the bill.
 As you’ll see at that link, there’s a lot there!
 Read on for our key takeaways and more details on how we got here.

 Nearly $1 billion for sustainable transportation, from dedicated funding sources

 SB 1 represents a paradigm shift for transportation, both in the details of the funding package and the way it was engineered.